RedisLabs/redislabs-docs/content/ri/install/install-ec2.md

 1. Log out and log back in again to pick up the new docker group permissions.
 1. To verify, run `docker ps`.
 You should see some output without having to run sudo

-Step 5: Run RDBTools Docker Container
+Step 5: Run RedisInsight Docker Container

-Finally, we can now install RDBTools.
+Finally, we can now install RedisInsight.
 Run the following command

 `docker run -v rdbtools:/db -p 80:8001 rdbtools/rdbtools:{{site.docker_image_version}}`

-This command will download and run the RDBTools docker image and expose it as a web page on port 80.
+This command will download and run the RedisInsight docker image and expose it as a web page on port 80.

 Find the IP Address of your EC2 instances, and a launch your browser to `http://<EC2 IP Address>`.
-You should see the RDBTools create account page.
+You should see the RedisInsight create account page.
 Follow the steps to activate your free or paid license.

 Summary
 ------

-In this guide, we installed RDBTools on an EC2 instance running Docker.
+In this guide, we installed RedisInsight on an EC2 instance running Docker.
 As a next step, you should now add an ElastiCache Redis Instance and then run the memory analysis.